technomancy/bussard/spoilers/readme.md

 current one.
 Further research indicates that the organic brain is what prevents existing consciousnesses from shifting between non-adjacent states.

+(Possibly human consciousnesses can also be affected by the junction, but only machine consciousnesses can initiate a jump?)

 This discovery reignites research into machine consciousness.
 (This term should be used instead of AI; AI also includes non-self-aware